am2308/git_am2308/README.md

 You may optionally redefine:

 - `default_keypair_name`: AWS key-pair name for all instances.
-(Default: "k8s-not-the-hardest-way")
 - `vpc_name`: VPC Name.
-Must be unique in the AWS Account (Default: "kubernetes")
+Must be unique in the AWS Account
 - `elb_name`: ELB Name for Kubernetes API.
 Can only contain characters valid for DNS names.
-Must be unique in the AWS Account (Default: "kubernetes")
+Must be unique in the AWS Account

 ### Changing AWS Region